spatie/typescript-transformer/docs/dtos/typing-properties.md

 }
 ```

-These will all transform to a `Dto` typescript type.
+These will all transform into a `Dto` typescript type.

 ### Transforming arrays

-The problem with arrays is that in PHP and Typescript(Javascript) they are different concepts.
-An array in PHP is a multi use storage structure.
-In Typescript a PHP array can be represented as an Array and as an Object with keys.
+The problem with arrays is that in PHP and Typescript(Javascript), they are different concepts.
+An array in PHP is a multi-use storage structure.
+In Typescript, a PHP array can be represented as an Array and as an Object with keys.

 Depending on how you write your annotations, the package will output an Array or Object.
-Let's have a look at som examples that will transform to an array:
+Let's have a look at some examples that will transform into an array:

 ```php
 class Dto